Pregnancy Diet: Nutrition Principles for Growing a Healthy Baby

 Do not take any supplements with anti-microbial herbs, such as berberine, oregano oil, clove, wormwood, or black walnut.
 These herbs can cross the placenta, harm the developing baby, and may increase the risk of miscarriage.

-According to a 2010 study, wormwood, for example can interfere with implantation and cause mid-term miscarriage (46).
+According to a 2010 study, wormwood, for example, can interfere with implantation and cause mid-term miscarriage (46).
 While getting high clinical doses could be a problem, eating some garlic or using dried oregano in your dishes is fine.

 Herbs That Enhance Liver Detoxification

-Using herbal supplements that enhance liver detoxification, such as fennel, dandelion, yarrow, cilantro, burdock herbal supplements should also be avoided.
+Using herbal supplements that enhance liver detoxification, such as fennel, dandelion, yarrow, cilantro, and burdock herbal supplements should also be avoided.
 Just like anti-microbial herbs, these liver detoxification herbs can cross the placenta, harm the growing baby, and cause premature birth or miscarriage.
 One exception is milk thistle, which when taken in lower doses can be a great support for digestive and liver health while pregnant.

 According to the 2003 study in Birth Defects Research, Part B, Developmental and Reproductive Toxicology, yarrow can stimulate contractions.
 This can cause problems, like miscarriage or preterm labor (47).
 Again, getting clinical doses could be a problem but eating some of these as food and using them in your dishes as spices is harmless.